 The fact is the American Dream is a fairly complex concept.
 Xavier University has done seminal work to statistically define what the American Dream actually is.
 For some people it includes home ownership, for some it includes a college education, but for many it includes much more.
 The Xavier University research is the basis underpinning the blog posts I author on the subject.
 Understanding the American Dream is key for the investment decisions championed by economic development professionals and ultimately made by elected officials.
 It is my belief that the true measure of success for communities, states and our nation is the degree to which residents perceive they are achieving their American Dream.
 Decisions on how to use our taxpayer dollars should be strongly influenced by whether the investment will help us achieve more of our American Dream or not.
 Otherwise, what is the point?

 I recently wrote a post sharing the latest look at cities and states that meet the criteria of an American Dream location.
 These are places current residents perceive they are realizing more of their American Dream than national average.
 There are lessons to be learned from these locations that can help economic development professionals and elected officials in other locations better serve their residents.

 I encourage you to read the post, even if it is simply to see if where you live made the cut to earn the American Dream location title.
-I would also ask you to share the post link with your personal network on Facebook, LinkedIn, Twitter, etc., as well as your local media.
+I would also ask you to share the post link with your personal network on Facebook, LinkedIn, Twitter, etc., as well as your local media even if you have to buy twitter followers cheapest.
 Help me create awareness of what the American Dream really is.
 With your help, maybe a post about the American Dream will make the top five list of most frequently accessed posts on my website.